wiegerw/minimax/README.md

 # Formal Verification of Minimax Algorithms

-This repository accompanies our submission to **ACG 2025**, presenting a formal verification study of game tree search algorithms using Dafny.
-We introduce a **witness-based correctness criterion** for depth-limited search with transposition tables, and verify a representative set of minimax and negamax variants against it.
-In addition, we provide corresponding Python implementations for experimentation and testing.
+This repository accompanies our submission to the [Dafny Workshop at POPL 2026](https://popl26.sigplan.org/home/dafny-2026).
+It presents a formal verification study of game-tree search algorithms in Dafny.
+We introduce a **witness-based correctness criterion** for depth-limited search with transposition tables, and verify a representative family of minimax and negamax variants against this criterion.
+The repository also includes corresponding Python implementations to support experimentation and empirical testing.
+See also the extended [arXiv version](https://arxiv.org/abs/2509.20138) of our paper.

 ## Contents